HyphaApp/hypha-site/content/_index.md

 ## How Hypha helps you manage your full submission pipeline

-Hypha is a provides a funding organiser with a way to manage the whole submission pipeline:
+Hypha is a provides a funding organiser with a way to manage the whole submission pipeline.

 ### Manage funds